 If your loved one has multiple medical needs, press the ‘add condition’ button and keep going until you have everything covered.

-Before completing the care appraisal, make sure you check with your loved, their GP, or their pharmacist about any prescriptions they may have.
+Before completing the care appraisal, make sure you check with your loved one, their GP, or their pharmacist about any prescriptions they may have.
 Although our carers are unable to administer medication, they’re able to prompt your loved one to take it at the right time.

 So your loved one’s carer can help make sure everything is taken when it should be, it’s important to add the following information to your care appraisal.